Getting Started with the Clover REST API using Postman

 Additional V3 API Operations

-Advanced query operations allow for greater control when making requests.
+Advanced query operations allow for greater control of response results when making requests.
 For merchants with large amounts of orders, payments, or inventory items, efficient queries are important for reducing the number of API calls and improving response time.
 This means your app will be more responsive and less likely to be rate limited.
 This section demonstrates how to make the following operations:

 - Expanding fields